JaylyDev/jaylydev.github.io/posts/statistics.md

 > [!IMPORTANT]
 >
-> - 'Beta APIs' experiment is required to use this add-on.
+> - If you're on Minecraft Education, 'Beta APIs' experiment is required to use this add-on.
 > - This add-on can only be used in latest version of either Minecraft or Minecraft Education.

 - [Download Minecraft Statistics Add-On](/posts/statistics/downloads/)